 The main title of the videos needed to be catchy and effective.
 The challenge was to make sure that they were optimised and had no more than 50 characters.
 In that way, they wouldn’t get cut when featured as a suggested video.

 There isn’t just one, but two descriptions that we needed to create.
 The first one is a short 234-character description before the “Show More” button which included a link to their website.
 Then, the second description comes in, which is a longer text (up to 5,000-characters) explaining Dogs Trust, what they do and where to find more relevant information, as well as contact details.

 4. We’ve used everything YouTube offers

 – Full channel upgrade

-Not only we kept Dogs Trust Training School’s YouTube channel up-to-date, but we also gave it a refresh.
+Not only did we keep Dogs Trust Training School’s YouTube channel up-to-date, but we also gave it a refresh.
 We made sure that it had a consistent flow, followed branded guidelines and that content was being published every other week.
-While it may seem not that important, it clearly shows your presence on the platform and lets people know that you are a reliable source of content.
+While it may not seem that important, it clearly shows your presence on the platform and lets people know that you are a reliable source of content.

 We put some time to create branded thumbnails, which work to as mini-posters for the videos

 It is essential to provide subtitles at least in the channel’s native language for accessibility purposes.
 Also, there is a large portion of people who watch videos without sound.

 We’ve arranged the videos so that they are grouped by topic.
 We were also able to add playlists on the End Screen, giving viewers a selection of content to choose from.